mathildasy/LuHK-Robo_advisor/README.md

 ### 2.1.2 Dimension Design

 To determine which set of dimensions to select as our data, we design a questionnaire.
 It mainly covers detailed demographic information, financial situation and risky choices.
-The questionnaire is attached in the following lines:
+The questionnaire is attached in the  `questionnaire.txt`.

-01、Name
-02、Gender
-	A、Male
-	B、Female
-03、Hometown/Country
-04、Age
-	A、<18
-	B、19——25
-	C、26——51
-	D、51——64
-	E、>64
-05、Educational Level
-	A、Junior high school and below
-	B、Senior high
-	C、Junior college
-	D、Undergraduate
-	E、Master and above
-06、Income (HKD/year)
-	A、<5w
-	B、5——20w
-	C、21——50w
-	D、51——100w
-	E、>100w
-07、Investing Experience (1——5、no——rich)
-	A、1
-	B、2
-	C、3
-	D、4
-	E、5
-08、Longest Acceptable Investing Period
-	A、<1y
-	B、1——3y
-	C、3——8y
-	D、>8y
-	E、No Specific Requirement
-09、Maximum Acceptable Drawdown
-	A、<1%
-	B、<5%
-	C、<10%
-	D、<40%
-	E、>40%
-10、Debt Situation
-	A、Absolutely no
-	B、Only small amount
-	C、Short-term credit debts (e.g. credit card installment and consumer credit) D、Long-term debts (e.g. mortgages and car loans) E、Other Personal Debts
-11、Risk Preference (prefer which kind of uncertain return)
-	A、100% * 1k
-	B、50% * 5w
-	C、25% * 50w
-	D、10% * 100w
-	E、5% * 500w
-12、Investing Attitude
-	A、Do not expect any investing risk
-	B、Strongly risk averse, expect secure principal, regardless of low return rate C、Relatively conservative, but willing to take small amount of risk D、Risk-taking, willing to take some loss in principal E、Expect high return and growth rate, willing to take great loss in principal

 They can be simply represented by the following list, each of them corresponds to a word or a number between 1 and 5:
 Name, Gender, Hometown, Age, Education, Income, Experience, Period, Drawdown, Debt, Risk, Attitude.